joeguilmette/ee-vvv-wordmove/readme.md

 ```

 ##Permissions
-The lockdown script should prevent these issues, but just in case...
+Using Wordmove should prevent these issues, but just in case...
 Make sure that all folders in `www/` are set to 755, and all files are set to 644.

 `$ find /path/to/www/ -type d -exec chmod 755 {} \;` to 755 all folders